Aptos Creek: Ecology

-The middle and upper watershed is in a second growth redwood (Sequoia sempervirens) forest that was clearcut over a forty-year period from 1883 to 1923.
+The middle and upper watershed is in a second-growth redwood (Sequoia sempervirens) forest that was clearcut over a forty-year period from 1883 to 1923.
 Most visible trees along the coastline today were planted intentionally.
 This is because Native Americans who used to call the beaches home would burn down trees in order to protect themselves from the threat of wildfires.

 Coho salmon (Oncorhynchus kisutch) and steelhead trout (Oncorhynchus mykiss) in Central Coast streams are federally listed as endangered and threatened species, respectively.
-Aptos Creek can also be described as an anadromous fish stream, meaning that it serves as a passageway for fish migrating up rivers from the sea in order to breed. it is one of the larger steelhead trout spawning streams in Santa Cruz and San Mateo Counties.
+Aptos Creek can also be described as an anadromous fish stream, meaning that it serves as a passageway for fish migrating up rivers from the sea in order to breed.
+It is one of the larger steelhead spawning streams in Santa Cruz and San Mateo Counties.
 Aptos Creek is the southern limit of the federally threatened Central California Coast Steelhead distinct population segment (DPS).
 However, sediment pollution limits steelhead recruitment.
-The fish found in these sorts of environment have been observed to have subtle cranial depressions as well as vertebral column and lower jaw anomalies which may have been prompted by both natural and human causes such as fires, droughts, floods, and impoundments.
+The fish found in these sorts of environments have been observed to have subtle cranial depressions as well as vertebral-column and lower-jaw anomalies, which may have been prompted by both natural and human causes such as fires, droughts, floods, and impoundments.
 Aptos Creek is also the southern limit of the federally endangered Central California Coast coho salmon evolutionary significant unit (ESU).

 Human impacts and activities

-A concrete dam was built across the mouth of Aptos Creek in March of 1928.
+A concrete dam was built across the mouth of Aptos Creek in March 1928.
 The purpose was to create a bathing pavilion, the Rio Del Mar Pavilion and Dam, that upon completion was publicized as "the world's largest freshwater swimming pool".
 The midstream floating diving platform and canoe rentals attracted visitors to the pool that was complete with steps and handrails.

 There was an island in the creek that was known as Lover's Retreat.
-It housed nine honeymoon cottages, barns and stables, and an outdoor dance pavilion surrounded by live oaks.
-However, soon the logging industry gained prominence and the area grew rugged causing it to lose its aesthetic appeal.
+It housed nine honeymoon cottages, barns, stables, and an outdoor dance pavilion surrounded by live oaks.
+However, the logging industry soon gained prominence, and the area grew rugged, causing it to lose its aesthetic appeal.
 Today, Lover's Retreat is no longer an island can be found instead as Treasure Island.

 Many visitors of the Forest of Nisene Marks like to picnic alongside the creek.
-Others like to hike, bike, walk dogs, and jog on the Aptos Creek Fire Road which ventures through the forest.
+Others like to hike, bike, walk dogs, and jog on the Aptos Creek Fire Road, which ventures through the forest.

-Aptos Creek can also be accessed in Aptos Village Park on Aptos Creek Road which includes picnic areas, the Aptos Village Park Hall, barbecues, lawn areas, and redwood trees.
+Aptos Creek can also be accessed in Aptos Village Park on Aptos Creek Road, which includes picnic areas, the Aptos Village Park Hall, barbecues, lawn areas, and redwood trees.